-How Beauty Brands Can Support Their Black Customers Right Now, According To Black Beauty Leaders
+This Is How Beauty Brands Can Show Up For Their Black Customers Right Now

 It's difficult to tell which beauty brands are genuine in their support in the fight for racial injustice.
 As many are doing so performatively for social media likes and praise, others have had to be strong-armed into speaking out, excusing their lack of response as "wanting to keep their page focused on their products," or "thinking long and hard about how to craft an adequate response."
 We've also witnessed innumerable brands simply remain silent, continuing with scheduled posts while Black people continued to be lynched by white supremacy.
 But it's not all bad.
 Some have stepped up to the plate, donating large sums to organizations benefiting Black Lives Matter, and committing to funding small, Black-owned businesses.